thomas4f/mxbmrp2/README.md

 MX Bikes also makes heavy use of the `Enter Sansman Italic` font, which is included as an alternative.

-Note that unlike the other settings, changing the font family requires a restart of the game.
+Note that unlike the other settings, **changing the font family requires a restart of the game**.

 To generate additional fonts, you can use the `fontgen` utility provided by PiBoSo.
 For details, see [this forum post](https://forum.piboso.com/index.php?topic=1458.msg20183#msg20183) and refer to `fontgen.cfg`.